Install and run the Hermes self-improving AI agent on DGX Spark.

 "Install the gateway as a systemd service? (runs in background, starts on boot) [Y/n]:" — Press Enter to accept.
 The gateway will run as a background service.

 "Choose how the gateway should run in the background:" — Choose System service if you want Hermes to start at boot without requiring an interactive login.
 The service will still run under your user account so it can read your Hermes configuration; only installation requires sudo.
-If you install the gateway after setup instead of through the wizard, use the system-service form shown in Sudo and hermes PATH below.
+If this prompt doesn't appear or you need to (re)install the service manually, run sudo "$(which hermes)" gateway install --system --run-as-user "$USER".

 systemctl list-units --type=service --all | grep -i hermes